usnistgov/ndn-dpdk/iface/ethport/README.md

 1. As part of `iface.NewParams.Stop`, `ethport.passthruStop` destroys the TAP device.

+    * If GTP-IP handler is enabled, it is destroyed.

 Receive path from DPDK ethdev to TAP netif:

 1. `C.EthRxTable_RxBurst` receives a burst of Ethernet frames and calls `C.EthRxTable_Accept` on each packet to find which faces could accept it.

 2. The pass-through face is at the tail of `C.EthRxTable.head` linked list and has an `C.EthRxMatch` that matches all packets, so that it will always accept the packet if no other face has accepted it.

-3. The accepted packet is passed to `C.EthPassthru_FaceRxInput`, which immediately transmits the packet on the TAP netif.
+3. The packet is passed to `C.EthPassthru_FaceRxInput`, which immediately transmits the packet on the TAP netif.

+    * If GTP-IP handler is enabled, `C.EthGtpip_ProcessUplink` is invoked.
+      If the packet is recognized as GTP-U and matches an existing GTP-U tunnel face, the packet is modified with outer header removal.
-    * This occurs in the RX thread.
+    * These operations occur in the RX thread.
       The packet does not go through the TX thread.

 Send path from TAP netif to DPDK ethdev: